nlathia/fast-ai-playground/Readme.md

 Here are the main differences:
 * Python:
-    * Uses pyenv
+    * Uses pyenv, a useful tool to manage multiple versions of python on one machine.
     * Uses pyenv-virtualenv
 * Setup CLI:
     * Operations are idempotent (they do not recreate things if they already exist).
     * Setup everything using an AWS `--profile`
     * Create/restore volume snapshots, to save a bit of money
+    * Use on demand or spot instances.
-* Lesson 1: Cats vs Dogs.
+* Dogs vs Cats (Lesson 1, 2).
     * Added `download_data.sh` to download data from Kaggle.
     * Added `prepare_data_for_validation.sh` to create a random validation set.
     * Added `prepare_data_for_test.sh` to merge everything back again.